athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Strength of Thousands/Cataclysm Beetle.md

     desc: "`pf2:1` Mandibles +35 (reach 10 feet)\n__Damage__  3d12 + 16 slashing plus grab"

   - name: "Bombardier's Spray"
-    desc: "`pf2:2` (acid,primal) The cataclysm beetle sprays a 60-foot cone of acid from its abdomen that deals 12d10 acid damage (DC 40 Reflex check).
+    desc: "`pf2:2` (acid,primal) The cataclysm beetle sprays a @Template[cone|distance:60] of acid from its abdomen that deals 12d10 acid damage (DC 40 Reflex check).
 It can't use Bombardier's Spray or Burning Pool for 1d4 rounds."

   - name: "Burning Pool"
-    desc: "`pf2:2` (acid,primal) The cataclysm beetle spills acid directly from its abdomen, creating a wave of acid that deals 10d12 acid damage to all creatures in a 30-foot emanation (DC 40 Fortitude check).
+    desc: "`pf2:2` (acid,primal) The cataclysm beetle spills acid directly from its abdomen, creating a wave of acid that deals 10d12 acid damage to all creatures in a @Template[emanation|distance:30] (DC 40 Fortitude check).
 Creatures that fail this save are pushed back 10 feet from the cataclysm beetle (30 feet on a critical failure).
 It can't use Bombardier's Spray or Burning Pool for 1d4 rounds."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "